sisi-tarak/Git-Cheat-Sheet/README.md

    ** IGNORING PATTERNS **

-   Preventing 'unintentional' staging or commiting of files
+   Preventing unintentional staging or commiting of files

        '''bash